neutrons/reflectivity_ui/README.md

 - When updating the main UI, check whether we need to update the reduction table.
 - Match direct beam should update the reduction list.
-- Implement item handling in the direct beam list to be identical to the scattering run list (add a remove button).
+- Implement item handling in the direct beam list to be identical to the scattering run list.
+- Calculated sangle needs to update if we change the position ranges